The Famous Door Café

 The 20th century brought further growth and development to Kerr County.
 The discovery of oil in the nearby counties stimulated the economy, and Kerrville, the county seat, became a regional hub for commerce and services.
 The establishment of Schreiner Institute, now Schreiner University, in 1923, brought higher education opportunities to the area.
 Today, Kerr County continues to attract residents and visitors with its natural beauty, historical landmarks, and vibrant community life.

-This timeline provides a concise overview of the key events in the history of Kerr County, Texas.
+This timeline provides a condensed summary of the historical journey of Kerr County, Texas.

 • 1856 - Kerr County is officially established on January 26.